rjaros/kvision-guide/part-1-fundamentals/setting-up.md

 ## Development

-To run the application with Gradle continuous build enter:
+To run the application with Gradle continuous build, enter:

 ```text
 ./gradlew -t run                                    (on Linux)
 gradlew.bat -t run                                  (on Windows)
 ```

-After Gradle finishes downloading dependencies and building the application open [http://localhost:8088/](http://localhost:8088/) in your favorite browser.
+After Gradle finishes downloading dependencies and building the application, open [http://localhost:8088/](http://localhost:8088/) in your favorite browser.

 You can import the project in **IntelliJ IDEA** and open `src/main/kotlin/com/example/App.kt` file.
 You can of course use your favorite text editor.